-In FY2022, the Group has acquired a piece of leasehold land in close vicinity to our manufacturing facilities to construct a centralised workers' accommodation with communal recreational amenities.
-We look forward to improving the living conditions and work-life balance of our foreign employees, who are currently staying in various rented hostels.
+The construction of the centralised workers' accommodation with communal recreational amenities are still ongoing in FY23.
+We are committed to improving the living conditions and work-life balance of our foreign employees, who are currently staying in various rented hostels.

-In FY2022, approximately 99.1% of our employees are full-time employees, which was slightly lower than 99.6% in FY2021 due to an increase in temporary employees.
-All our employees are paid fair wages and are given the option to decide if they wish to work overtime in accordance with the local employment law in Malaysia.
+We maintained approximately 99.1% of our staff strength as full-time employees in FY23, similar to FY22.
+All our employees are paid fair wages and our employees are given the option to decide if they wish to work overtime in accordance with the local employment law in Malaysia.